studio404cz/logo/LOGO-TERMS.md

 ## EN – For Partners and Clients

-These logo files are provided **only for authorized partners and clients** of Tvoje Studio.
+These logo files are provided **only for authorized partners and clients** of Studio404.

 By embedding or using this logo, you agree to:

-- use the logo only in accordance with brand guidelines provided by Tvoje Studio;
+- use the logo only in accordance with brand guidelines provided by Studio404;
 - **not** modify, recolor, or distort the logo;
 - **not** redistribute the logo outside of agreed usage (e.g., resell or sublicense);
 - remove the logo immediately upon termination of partnership or contract;